-To earn the certificate, students need to successfully complete the equivalent of three 10-week courses over a span of two years or less.
-The actual number of courses will vary by individual, since some courses last just 5 weeks and others 10 weeks.
+To earn the certificate, students need to successfully complete three writing courses over a span of two years or less.

 “The great thing about this certificate is that students can choose their own path,” said program manager Ben Starsky.
 “They could take three fiction courses, or they could mix in a nonfiction, children’s literature or screenwriting course.
 Some might want to take more than three courses.
 It’s totally up to the individual.”

 Students are not required to earn a certificate.
 All courses are independent, and students register individually for each course they wish to take.
-When they’ve completed the required coursework, they can apply for and earn a Certificate in Writing.
+When they’ve completed enough courses, they can apply for and earn a Certificate in Writing from the UW.

-Most of the courses are classroom based and held on the UW campus in Seattle, which creates ample opportunity for rich interaction between instructors and students.
+Most of the courses meet in the classroom and are held on the UW campus in Seattle, which creates ample opportunity for rich interaction between instructors and students.
 The course in Manuscript Consultation features a flexible format with instruction offered in person, on the phone or via email, depending on the preference and location of the instructor and the student.